mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 of new transmission points allowing more data to be shared, traded, sold and analyzed for data mining.

-Within the new decentralized MXC economy, everyone can profit from the sharing of data; end to end encryption grants authorized usage of the NFT data; and entire communities can benefit from using their locations to act as a network facility to transport this data — trading assets, profiting from the blockchain economy.
+Within the new decentralized MXC economy, everyone can validate from the sharing of data; end to end encryption grants authorized usage of the NFT data; and entire communities can benefit from using their locations to act as a network facility to transport this data - bridging the real-world from the blockchain economy.

 ## 4. MXProtocol stack